-Maui Sightseeing tours are a past time on Maui for visitors and locals alike.
+Maui sightseeing tours are a past time on Maui for visitors and locals alike.
 Hawaii is blessed with some of the most beautiful and unique natural features found anywhere in the world.
 Maui, in particular, is known for its massive waterfalls along the Road to Hana, its variety of large, beautiful beaches, and the 10,000-foot tall dormant shield volcano known as Haleakala.
-Booking one of our Road to Hana Tours will give you a chance to witness some of these natural wonders with the added bonuses of comfort and education.
+Booking one of our tours to Hana will give you a chance to witness some of these natural wonders with the added bonuses of comfort and education.
 The guides on these tours are all local people sharing local knowledge.
-Other Sightseeing tours departing Maui headed to other islands are also available, this includes trips to the National Historic Site at Pearl Harbor on Oahu and to the Big Island for a tour of the active volcanoes.

 When it comes to scenic drives, Maui ranks on the list as one of the top places to see some of the most beautiful scenery in the world.
 When you look at Maui in comparison to other islands, this isn’t a large island.
 In fact, it only classifies as the 17th largest island in America, and you have cities like Juneau and Jacksonville that are larger than Maui.
 Even despite the modest size, Maui still has a rich blend of destinations to explore and moods to enjoy.
 Whether you want the verdant rainforests or the white sand shores, these Road to Hana Tours have a little something for everyone.

-Easily one of the best drives in Maui, the Road to Hana is a twisting and narrow road that puts you on a journey where you see roadside fruit stands, sea caves and waterfalls at every turn.
+Easily one of the best drives in Maui, the Road to Hana is a twisting and narrow road that puts you on a journey where you see roadside fruit stands, sea caves, and waterfalls, like upper Waikani Falls, at every turn.
 However, the drive doesn’t end in Hana.
 This drive wraps around the island, and you will slip past Kaupo and Kipahulu.
 This is where you might see the crystalline Pools of Ohe’o, which flows gently back to the sea.
 The peaceful cattle roam about the fields.
-Beware that some rental car companies will say that a drive through here violates the contract, but this doesn’t mean driving through this lush oasis is forbidden.
+Beware that some rental car companies will say that a drive-through here violates the contract, but this doesn’t mean driving through this lush oasis is forbidden.
 It only means that they won’t come to get you from here.
+Out of all the Road to Hana stops, everyone has their own personal favorite.
+What will your’s be?

 The splendor of Wainapanapa State Park is only understood once you have visited this special place.
 The black sand beach is amazing and makes for a special place to swim.
 A small trail cuts around the bay and gives the fortunate few who see this place the opportunity to get a full perspective on the area.
 Located right before Hana town, this attraction certainly packs the wow factor that the Road to Hana is known for.